 Best Director of a Play

 Before 1960, a single category covered directors of plays and musicals.
-Past winners for plays include Mike Nichols (five times), Elia Kazan, Jerry Zaks, and George C. Wolfe.
+Past winners for plays include Mike Nichols (five times), Elia Kazan, Jerry Zaks, George C. Wolfe, and Pan MacKinnon.

 Best Director of a Musical